MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/objects.rst

 =======
 .. _ch.gen.obj:

-The object model is of key importance as it implements many features used extensively by objects like ``beam``, ``sequence``, ``mtable``, all the commands, all the elements, and the ``MADX`` environment.
+The object model is of key importance as it implements many features used extensively by objects like :literal:`beam`, :literal:`sequence`, :literal:`mtable`, all the commands, all the elements, and the :literal:`MADX` environment.
 The aim of the object model is to extend the scripting language with concepts like objects, inheritance, methods, metamethods, deferred expressions, commands and more.

 	*	 A *prototypical object* is an object created from a prototype, [#f1]_ named its parent.
 	*	 *Single inheritance* specifies that an object has only one direct parent.